 A video of James Cameron and Rajamouli chatting at the Oscars has gone viral in India.
 In it, Cameron leans over and says, “If you ever want to make a movie over here, let’s talk.”

-Rajamouli told The Lion that he most definitely does want to do that because “anyone who wants to tell their stories to the world finds that [Hollywood] is the place to go from.”
-He sees making films in the US as an avenue into the world market.
-“RRR,” which is packed with incredible action sequences, lavish musical numbers, and several imposing CGI animals, cost about $72 million to make, a total that’s less than half the budgets of many Hollywood blockbusters.
+Rajamouli told The Lion that he most definitely wishes to do exactly that because “anyone who wants to tell their stories to the world finds that [Hollywood] is the place to go from.”
+“RRR” cost about $72 million to make — which is easily less than half of what it costs to make many contemporary Hollywood action blockbusters.

-Despite his reputation for making incredible action movies, Rajamouli told students that the key to his success in movies is his use of emotion.
+Despite the lauded action sequences in many of his movies, Rajamouli told students that the key to his success is his use of emotion.
 He admitted to being a “bad dialog writer,” which got a laugh from the audience, and explained that what others may express in dialogue, he often tries to express with action.

 “Action enhances emotion and emotion enhances action,” he said.
 “They both go hand in hand.”
-The moderator of the talk, Associate Prof. Anupama Prabhala, pointed out that one of Rajamouli’s famed “Baahubali” films had only 27 pages of dialogue when a typical Hollywood movie has at least 100.
-In comparison, he said that the same script had roughly 140 pages of action.
+The moderator of the talk, Associate Prof. Anupama Prabhala, pointed out that one of Rajamouli’s famed “Baahubali” films had only 27 pages of dialogue while a typical Hollywood movie has at least 100.
+Rajamouli pointed out that the “Baahubali” script also had roughly 140 pages of action description.

-For the incredible Oscar-winning song in “RRR,” Rajamouli teamed with composer M.M Keeravani to create music that fit the needs of the scene, which had to portray a fight between the film’s two main characters and British colonialists without there actually being a fight, which wouldn’t have made sense in the larger story.
-The solution was “Naatu Naatu,” an incredible dance number to a song that eventually won a Golden Globe, Critic’s Choice Award, and Oscar.
+Rajamouli teamed with composer M.M Keeravani to create the Oscar-winning song “Naatu Naatu.”
+The song had to serve as the soundtrack for a fight scene between the film’s two main characters and British colonialists — except, there couldn’t actually be a fight because it wouldn’t have made sense in the larger story.
+The solution was a breathless dance sequence to the song, which won a Golden Globe and Critic’s Choice Award in addition to the Oscar.

 “There is choreography there — not necessarily fight choreography,” Rajamouli said.
 “By the end of the choreography, the bad guys are beaten.
 So if you look at the basis of it, it was a fight sequence.”